Ben-Ganon/Obsidian_Olympus_DnD/Mechanics/Combat Mechanics.md

 #### Weapons and Inventory
 You can switch weapons during combat.
-If the weapon was equipped (written on the character sheet figure) then this action costs 1 action (lasts 1 CT).
+If the weapon was equipped (written on the character sheet figure) but not in your hand, then this costs 1 action (lasts 1 CT).
 If the Weapon is in your inventory, it costs 2 CT (two turns) to swap them out.
 Likewise, retrieving any item not equipped to use in combat will cost 2 CT.
 A knife or axe that is equipped can be drawn as a bonus action and used instantly.